the-turk/flarum-edit-notifications/README.md

 ## Usage

 Enable the extension.
-Disable notifications for interacted posts from the settings page if you wish.
+Disable notifications for interacted posts from the extension's settings modal if you wish.

 **Reminder:** Users can disable these notifications individually in their settings page if they wish.